segmentio/segment-docs/src/partners/streams.md

 ## Plan

-If you have not already, contact review your timeline and resourcing plan.
+If you have not already, review your timeline and resourcing plan.
 Include which events your source will be sending to Segment to ensure they are properly specified.
 Segment onboards new sources as quickly as possible, but you should only commence building once you receive approval from Segment.

 ## Build